Our Science-Led Team

 Dr. Morgan earned her M.S. and Ph.D. in Soil Science from the University of Wisconsin-Madison, Soil Science Department (2000 and 2003, respectively).
 Her B.S. degree is in Plant and Environmental Soil Sciences from Texas A&M University, magna cum laude (1998).

-Mr. Byron Rath is the Sustainability Specialist for the Soil Health Institute.
+Mr. Byron Rath is the Chief Impact Officer for the Soil Health Institute.
 Mr. Rath's duties include working with the Institute’s partners and stakeholders to help them achieve their goals through soil health.
 Prior to joining the Soil Health Institute, Mr. Rath taught Geography at the American Community School at Beirut in Lebanon, and worked for CCS, a global fundraising consulting and management firm that provides development services and strategic consulting to nonprofit organizations worldwide.
 Mr. Rath graduated from Middlebury College with a B.A. in English and Geography.
 He is proficient in written and spoken Arabic.

 From 2014 to 2016, she served as a project manager for AgriLife Research's Corporate Relations Office, developing proposals and managing projects.
 She managed sponsored research projects in soil and crop science, renewable energy, and agricultural engineering.